Special Education, Concentration in Learning Behavior Disorder P-12 (MAT)

 | Minimum Total Hours | 30 | |

-Degree Assessment: Cumulative GPA of 3.0 or higher; no grade lower than "B-" in all coursework; satisfactory performance on all Hallmark Assessment Tasks; Target performance or better on all rubrics.
+Degree Assessment: All program course work with 3.0 cumulative GPA with no grade lower than “B-”; satisfactory dispositions assessment; satisfactory performance on all Hallmark Assessment Tasks; Target performance on all rubrics.

 Degree Candidacy: Students not enrolled during the semester in which they intend to graduate must register for degree candidacy as outlined in Academic Policies, Procedures, and Requirements.